-Priced at only $35 from Amazon and B&H, it uses a simple plastic frame that attaches to your flash, and a thin plastic fresnel lens that sticks to the end of it using hook-and-loop.
-The fresnel lens concentrates the flash beam onto a point that is much further away than a regular flash, and is claimed to increase distant flash power by 2 to 3 stops.
+Priced at only $35 from B&H, it uses a simple plastic frame that attaches to your flash, and a thin plastic fresnel lens that sticks to the end of it using hook-and-loop.
+The fresnel lens concentrates the flash beam onto a point that is much further away than a regular flash and is claimed to increase distant flash power by 2 to 3 stops.

 Video Review